 - There can be serious complications associated with an eating disorder.
-They include; increased risk of death, complications with other medical conditions and increased risk of obesity.
+They include; digestive problems, hormonal problems, heart and blood pressure problems and even death.

 - The causes of eating disorders are complex, but a combination of genetics, psychological factors and cultural influences are thought to affect the likelihood that someone will develop an eating disorder.